zhuhaichao518/webrtc/README.md

 It is forked from libwebrtc, with sample commits to implement:
 - hardware-acceleration
 - system audio capture
+The code only shows the concept and "just work" on windows, I do not have enough time to refactor it. :)

 The following is readme.md from libwebrtc:
 # WebRTC-SDK